 Contractor

-The most common mistakes made with an accountant - and how to avoid them
+The most common mistakes with an accountant – and how to avoid them

 Even the best entrepreneurs fall into these traps...
-Good news: they're avoidable.
-Here's a practical checklist to help you work more closely with your accountant, avoid costly mistakes, and regain control of your management (and choose the right tools with the most widely used accounting software in Quebec).
+The good news is that they are preventable.
+Here is an ultra-concrete checklist to strengthen your collaboration with your accountant, avoid costly mistakes, and regain control over your management (and choose the right tools with the most used accounting software in Quebec).

 Do you think your accountant "manages everything"?
-Do you validate his requests without looking too closely?
-Are you afraid to ask questions?
+Do you validate his requests without looking too much?
+Don't you dare to ask questions?

 You're not alone.
-These mistakes are common... but not inevitable.
+These mistakes are frequent... but not a fatality.

 📋 The complete checklist to avoid mistakes with your accountant